ACP Health Policy Internship Program

 The 2016 health policy internship application cycle is now closed.
 The 2017 application cycle will begin Summer 2016.

 The American College of Physicians is pleased to offer the Health Policy Internship for Residents/Fellows and Medical Student Members.
 This internship represents a unique opportunity for one Resident/Fellow Member and one Medical Student Member to develop legislative knowledge and advocacy skills by working directly with ACP's Washington, D.C., staff and participating in ACP’s annual Leadership Day.

 About the Internship

 The ACP Health Policy Internship provides a multifaceted opportunity to learn about the legislative process, health policy, and advocacy in organized medicine.
 Interns will provide assistance with researching and analyzing current issues in health and medical education policy, assisting with on-going advocacy initiatives, and the development of advocacy materials.
 Interns will have the opportunity to attend Congressional hearings, coalition meetings, and accompany government affairs staff on lobby visits to members of congress and their staff.
-The interns will be responsible for researching and presenting on issues of interest to medical students and residents at ACP’s Leadership Day and assisting in organizing Resident/Fellow and Medical Student related events during the two-day meeting.
+The interns will be responsible for hosting and assisting in leading a panel discussion on issues of interest to medical students and residents at ACP’s Leadership Day and assisting with Resident/Fellow and Medical Student related events during the two-day meeting.
 At the end of the internship period, we hope that the interns will have learned much about health policy and the importance of advocacy.